-How to Gift a House to a Family Member
+How to Give a House as a Gift to a Family Member

 Giving a family member a house as a gift can be one of the most generous and life-changing presents you ever give.
 It can be a way to keep a treasured home in the family or help an adult child get a good start in life.